LendingClub/gradle-maven-plugin/README.md

 The gradle-maven-plugin is now in Maven Central, so there is no need to declare a custom repository.

-Now declare the plugin and bind it to the lifecycle phase:
+To use the plugin, simply declare the plugin and bind it to the maven lifecycle phase of your choice:

 ```
 <plugin>